-DMA#27 DMA Requests Lost During Suspend Mode Severity Medium Expected Behavior Issue DMA requests from a peripheral can be lost.
+DMA#27 DMA Requests Lost During Suspend Mode Severity 3-Medium Expected Behavior All DMA requests will be held while the device is in suspend mode.
+Issue DMA requests from a peripheral can be lost.
 Condition This only happens when: The device is suspended by a debugger A peripheral continues to generate requests while the device is suspended The DMA is setup to continue the current block transfer during suspend mode with DMA DEBUG MODE set to '01' And the request trigger type TTYPE is set to frame trigger Implication(s) When the DMA comes out of the suspend mode to resume the transfer, the data transfers corresponding to the third and subsequent requests will be lost.
 Workaround(s) Either use TTYPE = Block transfer when DMA DEBUG MODE is '01' (Finish Current Block Transfer) or use DMA DEBUG MODE = '00' (Ignore suspend) when using TTYPE = Frame transfer to complete block transfer even after suspend/halt is asserted.